Skip to content

 Expressing Relationships

-Protean provides a comprehensive relationship system that allows you to model complex associations between domain entities while maintaining clean separation of concerns.
-Relationships in Protean are expressed through association fields (HasOne, HasMany) and their corresponding reference fields (Reference), which work together to establish bidirectional linkages.
+Protean provides a relationship system for modeling associations between domain entities within an aggregate cluster.
+Relationships are expressed through association fields (HasOne, HasMany) and their corresponding reference fields (Reference), which work together to establish bidirectional linkages.

 Relationship Types